An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 The Goeckerman regimen requires daily treatments for up to 4 weeks.
 The coal tar or anthralin is applied once or twice each day and then washed off before the procedure.
 Studies indicate that a low-dose (1%) coal tar preparation is as effective as a high-dose (6%) preparation.
 Such regimens are unpleasant but are still useful for some people with severe psoriasis, because they can achieve long-term remission (up to 6 to 12 months).

 Some evidence suggests that using a simple emollient (Vaseline or mineral oil) that enhances UVB light penetration can be effective.
 This addition to the treatment increases the risk for sunburns, however, and people must be careful to avoid sun exposure.
 Researchers are trying combinations of other topical and oral medications.
-For example, combining UVB with methotrexate or retinoids such as a tazarotene gel or oral enbris is producing positive results.
+For example, combining UVB with methotrexate or retinoids such as a tazarotene gel is producing positive results.
 Combinations with any of these drugs, however, must be supervised carefully to avoid serious reactions.

 Side Effects of UVB